-&lt;sup>103 Anonymous, 'Cultivation of sugar', Morning Post, 29 December 1859,p.3.
-Contemporary writers with alternative opinions invoked insects to indict slavery as well.
-See James Moore, 'Darwin's progress and the problem of slavery', Progress in Human Geography, 34,5(2010), p.580
+103 Anonymous, 'Cultivation of sugar', Morning Post, 29 Dec.
+1859, p.
+3. Contemporary writers with alternative opinions invoked insects to indict slavery as well.
+See James Moore, 'Darwin's progress and the problem of slavery', Progress in Human Geography, 34 (2010), p.
+580.

-&lt;sup>104 Bankimchandra Chattopadhyay, Ananda Math, 5th edition, (Calcutta, 1892),p.25.
-On his politics see 'preface to the second edition'.
-Also, Tanika Sarkar, 'Imagining a Hindu nation: Hindu and Muslim in Bankimchandra's later writings', Economic and Political Weekly, 29,39(14 September 1994),pp.2553-2561
+104 Bankimchandra Chattopadhyay, Ananda math (5th edn, Calcutta, 1892), p.
+25. On his politics, see 'preface to the second edition'.
+Also, Tanika Sarkar, 'Imagining a Hindu nation: Hindu and Muslim in Bankimchandra's later writings', Economic and Political Weekly, 29 (14 Sept.
+1994), pp. 2553-61.

-&lt;sup>105 Mushirul Hasan, A moral reckoning: Muslim intellectuals in nineteenth-century Delhi, (Delhi, 2012/2007),p.156
+105 Mushirul Hasan, A moral reckoning: Muslim intellectuals in nineteenth-century Delhi (Delhi, 2012/2007), p.
+156.

-Indian educational service, wrote a short story called 'White ants'.
-Set in 'a village in western India', this story uses the metaphor of white ants in two contradictory ways.
+colonial Indian educational service, wrote a short story called 'White ants'.106 Set in 'a village in western India', this story uses the metaphor of white ants in two contradictory ways.
 First, the story describes Indian participants at the lower level of the colonial judicial apparatus as corrupt and evil.
-Wren symbolically compared these Indians with white ants, who made the 'wooden pillars' of suburban courthouses vacuous, and therefore rendered the foundations of colonial law and justice dysfunctional.
+Wren symbolically compared these Indians with white ants, which made the 'wooden pillars' of suburban courthouses vacuous, and therefore rendered the foundations of colonial law and justice dysfunctional.

-But, more revealingly the story also anticipates that Indian nationalists could appropriate white ants as a metaphor for British imperialism itself.
-In an electrifying speech in the story, a fictitious Indian nationalist leader, Mohandas Lala Misra is heard stating that behind 'their covering or façade of justice' and 'their protective crust of talk and show of education, sanitation' and administration, the colonial government 'are slaying the Soul of a People, as secretly, but as surely and terribly, as the white ant insects destroy material things'.
+But, more revealingly, the story also anticipates that Indian nationalists could appropriate white ants as a metaphor for British imperialism itself.
+In an electrifying speech in the story, a fictitious Indian nationalist leader, Mohandas Lala Misra, is heard stating that behind 'their covering or façade of justice' and 'their protective crust of talk and show of education, sanitation' and administration, the colonial government 'are slaying the Soul of a People, as secretly, but as surely and terribly, as the white ant insects destroy material things'.107

-This second possibility hinted by Wren acquired unexpected afterlife in an article authored by Indian academic Ganesh Prasad in 1960.
+This second possibility hinted by Wren reappeared in an article authored by Indian academic Ganesh Prasad in 1960.
 The author compared the traditional village, 'only the skeleton' of which 'survived the techno-economic conquest under British rule', with a hollow tree the core of which had been eaten up by white ants.
-'The white ants had eaten the one; the White Sahebs had damaged the other's soul beyond repair'.
+'The white ants had eaten the one; the White Sahebs had damaged the other's soul beyond repair.'108